SergeyGurbich/kraken-htr-vilne-hand-1/README.md

 # Kraken HTR model — Vilne Yiddish Hand 1

-This repository contains a Kraken HTR model trained on a specific Yiddish handwriting style from interwar Vilnius.
+This repository contains a Kraken HTR models trained on a specific Yiddish handwriting style from interwar Vilnius.
 The model is intended as a baseline for further fine-tuning on similar Eastern European Hebrew-script sources.

 ## 🧠 Models